Think twice before buying something from Temu

-(WGN Radio) – Does a smart watch for $9, an electric toothbrush for $3, and a crystal necklace for $1.50 seem too good to be true?
-Those prices, offered in a flash sale on e-commerce site Temu, just might be.
+(WGN Radio) – Does a smartwatch for $9, an electric toothbrush for $3, and a crystal necklace for $1.50 seem too good to be true?
+Those prices, offered in a flash sale on the e-commerce site Temu, just might be.

 About 50 million consumers have downloaded the app, said President and CEO of the Better Business Bureau of Chicago and Northern Illinois Steve Bernas.